mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 ### Conscious Formation

-You may want your agent to save memories "in the hot path."
+You may want your agent to save memories "in the hot path".
 This active memory formation happens during the conversation, enabling immediate updates when critical context emerges.
 This approach is easy to implement and lets the agent itself choose how to store and update its memory.
 However, it adds perceptible latency to user interactions, and it adds one more obstacle to the agent's ability to satisfy the user's needs.

 Check out the ["hot path" quickstart](../hot_path_quickstart.md) for an example of how to use this technique.